alyssaong1/MsftTranslationAPI/README.md

-# Translator API calls and stuff
+# Microsoft Translator API flow

 First get a translator API key from Azure portal, click on New, search for 'Cognitive Services' and hit enter.